JustinDiament/PhotoMod/USEME.md

 6. **createlayer** _[layer_name]_: adds a new layer to the top of the layers with the given name
    _Example: createlayer layerOne_
     1. A layer must not already exist with the same name
-    2. Newly created layers have a null image and are visible by default
+    2. Newly created layers have no image and are visible by default
 7. **removelayer** _[layer_name]_: removes the layer with the given name from the image
    _Example: removelayer layerOne_
     1. A layer must already be created that has the given name
+    2. After a layer is removed successfully, no layer will be selected, and the current layer will need to be set
 8. **visibility** _[visibility]_: sets the visibility of the current layer
    _Example: visibility invisible_
     1. A layer must already be created and selected as the current layer